 - have pain in your tummy or shoulder

 - are coughing up yellow or green mucus

-- have a high temperature of 38C or above
+- have a very high temperature or you feel hot and shivery

 It could mean you have a chest infection or that a broken rib has damaged something else like your lung, liver or spleen.